SmokeSlate/BSS-Wiki/docs/preQuest.md

 ## Quest Preparations (With PC)
 To mod your game, you'll need to activate Developer Mode on your Quest.

+?> **Multiple Accounts**
+Beat Saber cannot be modded if you have multiple accounts on your device!
+You will need to temporarily remove any secondary accounts before modding.

+!> **Note:** If you have already activated Developer Mode on your Quest, you can skip this section and continue to the next one.

 If you haven't done this already, follow the steps below:
 1. Go to the [Meta's Developer Website](https://developer.oculus.com/manage/organizations/create/) and log in with the Meta account that your Quest is bound to.